Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Introduction

 Magnetic resonance imaging (MRI) is a non-invasive imaging technique to study human brain structure and function.
 Accumulated damages to the white matter, known as lesions, appear as localized hypo-/ hyperintensities in MRI scans \citep{wardlaw2013}.
-The total burden of these lesions is often associated with cognitive disorders, aging and cerebral small vessel disease, which includes microbleeds, small infarcts and brain atrophy \citep{wardlaw2013, wardlaw2015}.
-Lesion prevalence is higher for older adults \citep{griffanti2018} and in particular for individuals with cerebrovascular risk factors, such as hypertension, alcohol consumption or smoking history \citep{rostrup2012, veldsman2020}.
-White matter lesions are also an overall indicator of poor brain health and have been found to triple the risk of stroke and double the risk of dementia and death \citep{Debette2010}.
+The total burden of these lesions is often associated with cognitive disorders, aging and cerebral small vessel disease \citep{wardlaw2013, wardlaw2015}.
+Lesion prevalence is higher for older adults \citep{griffanti2018} and for individuals with cerebrovascular risk factors, such as hypertension, alcohol consumption or smoking history \citep{rostrup2012}.
+White matter lesions are also an overall indicator of poor brain health and have been found to triple the risk of stroke and double the risk of dementia and death and are associated with cognitive impairment, functional decline, sensory changes or motor abnormalities \citep{Debette2010}.
 Not all white matter lesions however are attributed to aging or an increased cerebrovascular risk burden.
-For example, the inflammatory disease multiple sclerosis causes neuronal demyelination, where the protective layer around the nerves is repeatedly damaged and white matter lesions are able to form.
-White matter hyperintensities can also occur due to the neurodegenerative disease Alzheimer's or as a result of a stroke \citep{Debette2010, prins2015}.
-An important clinical feature is the spatial location of lesions; however, the lesions exhibit a high level of variability, together with the size and number of lesions, for both between and within subjects, as seen in the binary lesion masks in Figure \ref{fig: lesion_mask}.
-Identifying spatial locations in the brain where lesion incidence is associated with different covariates (e.g. age, disease duration or severity) is known as lesion mapping and helps us to get a better understanding on the process of aging and diseases \citep{veldsman2020}.
+For example, white matter hyperintensities can also occur due to multiple sclerosis, Alzheimer's disease or as a result of a stroke \citep{Debette2010, prins2015}.
+While white matter lesions due to vascular origin are a result of chronically reduced blood flow and incomplete infarction leading to altered cerebral autoregulation, the non-vascular demyelination as seen in multiple sclerosis is caused by an autoimmune response against myelin proteins \citep{sharma2021}.
+Regardless of etiology, an important clinical feature is the spatial location of lesions; while noting that lesions exhibit a high level of variability, together with the size and number of lesions, for both between and within subjects, as seen in the binary lesion masks in Figure~\ref{fig: lesion_mask}.
+Elderly patients tend to present scattered lesions which later form to confluent lesions whereas white matter lesions of non-vascular origin have a particularly heterogeneous presentation where the disease course can result in rapid progression or alternation between relapses and remissions \citep{sharma2021}.
+Identifying spatial locations in the brain where lesion incidence is associated with different covariates (e.g. age, hypertension, cardiovascular disease) is known as lesion mapping and is an essential tool to locate the brain regions that are particularly vulnerable to damage from various risk factors and inform development of interventions to reduce incidence or severity of disease \citep{veldsman2020}.